All Products

 /path/to/your/spark-job.jar

-Loading a configuration via Livy Gateway
+Load from a Livy Gateway

-Load configurations via Kyuubi Gateway
+Load from a Kyuubi Gateway

 1. On the Task Templates page, click Edit in the Actions column.

-2. On the Edit Task Template page, click Reset to system defaults at the bottom, and then click Save Changes.
+2. On the Edit Task Template page, click Reset to system defaults at the bottom, then click Save Changes.

 1. On the Task Templates page, click Set as default in the Actions column.

-2. In the dialog box that appears, click OK.
+2. In the dialog box, click OK.